 Indoor plants can help to purify the air inside your home from toxins like benzene, formaldehyde and trichloroethylene, which are found in common household items like rugs, paint, inks, man made fibres and the like.
+You should clean your rugs very carefully as they can keep a lot of harmful stuff inside.
+And when it is time to change the rugs, just go for it and buy something new from NW Rugs website.
+They have a big selection of items that will definitely satisfy the most exacting customers.
 Indoor plants absorb the toxins, pulling them into their soil and converting them into food – benefiting both you and the plants!

 As well as purifying the air (which has its own health benefits) indoor plants can increase the humidity of a room by releasing moisture, as plants release up to 97% of the water they take in.
 This can mean less health problems like sore throats, dry coughs and skin irritations.
 As plants absorb our carbon-dioxide and release oxygen they also improve our health by increasing oxygen levels in your home, making it easier to breathe.